 Timeframe for Implementation:

-These procedures will be implemented following ratification by the Board of Management
+The existing agreed procedures continue to be implemented and any amendments / additions will be implemented following ratification by the Board of Management

 Timeframe for Review: